-In addition to government funding and the overall economic conditions, fluctuations in the price of oil, which is a major component of asphalt mix, may affect the Company's financial performance.
-An increase in the price of oil increases the cost of liquid asphalt and could, therefore, decrease demand for asphalt and certain of the Company's products.
-Increases in oil prices also drive up the cost of gasoline, which results in increased freight costs.
+In addition to government funding and overall economic conditions, fluctuations in the price of oil, which is a major component of asphalt mix, may affect the Company's financial performance.
+An increase in the price of oil increases the cost of liquid asphalt and could, therefore, decrease demand for hot mix asphalt paving materials and certain of the Company's products.
+Increases in oil prices also drive up the cost of gasoline and diesel, which results in increased freight costs.
 Where possible, the Company will pass increased freight costs on to its customers.
 However, the Company may not be able to recapture all of the increased costs and thus could have a negative impact on the Company's financial performance.